 Why yet another book on the battle for Western Europe in World War II?
-It’s a story oft told, but seldom told as well as by Rick Atkinson.
+It’s a story oft told, but seldom told as well or as enthusiastically as by Rick Atkinson.
 Atkinson set a high standard for popular military history in his earlier books about the American involvement in the Western Theater.
 He has succeeded once again in The Guns at Last Light, the third and last volume of his Liberation Trilogy.

 Atkinson sprinkles his narrative with relatively unknown (at least by me) small-scale anecdotes without ever losing view of the major strategic issues faced by the allies.
 Moreover, nearly every chapter contains at least one excellent map to guide the reader through the details of the geographical maneuvering of the armies.

 A major theme discussed throughout the book is the bickering that took place among various generals and political leaders about the correct strategy to defeat the Nazis.
 Churchill bitterly opposed the Allies landing in Southern France after the Normandy invasion, preferring instead bolstering the attack in Italy.
 Although Churchill and Roosevelt had agreed that an American (Eisenhower) would be Supreme Commander of the allied forces, they apparently never fully convinced British Field Marshal Bernard Montgomery that he should not be (in some cases, was not) in command.
 An even pricklier “ally” was the imperious Charles De Gaulle, who managed to provoke the enmity of every non-Frenchman with whom he dealt.
 One British wit said that a staple of De Gaulle’s diet was the hand that fed him.
 Eisenhower once told George Marshall, “Next to the weather, the French have caused me more trouble than any other single factor.
 They even rank above landing craft.”

 Some of the juicy details that vivified the narrative were: